How to Sell a Haunted House Like Any Other Home on the Market

 Find your target buyer, and don’t settle for a lowball offer right away

 You’ll see a lot of articles out there about “bargain shopping” for stigmatized houses.
-It’s true that a stigma can lower a property’s value and as the seller of a home tainted by the rumor mill, you might have to take a price cut anywhere between 10% and 25% from what the home would otherwise be worth.
-But this may surprise you: 58% of buyers would consider living in a haunted house.
+A stigma can indeed lower a property’s value, and as the seller of a home tainted by the rumor mill, you might have to take a price cut anywhere between 10% and 25% from what the home would otherwise be worth.
+But this may surprise you: 52% of buyers would consider living in a haunted house.

 Don’t settle at the first sign of trouble, Sanborn urges.